-Justin D. Grosz is a Partner in the Fort Lauderdale office.
-He is a Co-Business Unit Leader of the Justice for Kids Division, the firm’s national practice dedicated to providing legal services to protect abused, disabled, and catastrophically injured children harmed at home, by the acts of others, in child welfare and foster care settings, group home settings and residential treatment centers, as well as all children harmed by the acts of others.
+Justin D. Grosz is a Partner and Co-Business Unit Leader of the Justice for Kids® Division, the firm’s national practice dedicated to providing legal services to protect abused, disabled, and catastrophically injured children harmed at home, by the acts of others, in child welfare and foster care settings, and in group home settings and residential treatment centers.

-A veteran trial lawyer of more than 25 years, Justin has devoted his legal career to fighting for the less fortunate who have been victimized at the hands of others.
-He has achieved multi-million dollar awards for clients, including at-risk children, in catastrophic personal injury, wrongful death, medical malpractice, and other matters.
+Justin is a veteran trial lawyer of more than 25 years, having devoted his legal career to fighting for the less fortunate who have been victimized at the hands of others.

-Justin earned his Bachelor of Arts degree from Indiana University.
-He then went on to earn his Juris Doctor degree from Nova Southeastern University Shepard Broad College of Law.
+Justin earned his Bachelor of Arts degree from Indiana University and his Juris Doctor degree from Nova Southeastern University Shepard Broad College of Law.
 He is admitted to practice law in Florida, New York, and Washington DC and has been admitted, on a pro hac basis to represent clients in courts in North Carolina, Montana, and Louisiana.